Roles and Responsibilities

 Parents whose children are diagnosed with any communicable disease or other health condition are encouraged to contact the school nurse.

-An increase in flu and flu-like illness has been reported at a number of campuses over the past week.
+At the beginning of each school year, a few flu cases are reported randomly across the district.
 Flu is mainly spread by droplets made when people with flu cough, sneeze or talk.
 These droplets can land in the mouths or noses of people who are nearby or be inhaled into the lungs.
 Less often, a person may get the flu by touching a surface or object that has flu virus on it and then touching their own mouth or nose.

 Symptoms of flu usually come on suddenly and include fever with a cough, sore throat, chills, head ache, muscle or body aches, and fatigue.
 Symptoms may also include vomiting or diarrhea; these are more common in children.